Transferring your ISA

 You can transfer cash from your innovative finance ISA to another provider - but you may not be able to transfer other investments from it.

 Check with your provider for any restrictions they may have on transferring ISAs.
 They may also make you pay a charge.

 How to transfer your ISA

 To switch providers, contact the ISA provider you want to move to and fill out an ISA transfer form to move your account.
-If you withdraw the money without doing this, you won’t be able to reinvest that part of your tax-free allowance again.
+If you withdraw the money without doing this, you will not be able to reinvest that part of your tax-free allowance again.

 Deadlines and complaints